MARN-5895/Website/lectures/02_jupyterlab/README.md

     ssh -X -t -t NetID@login.storrs.hpc.uconn.edu -L 8889:localhost:8889 ssh -X NODE -L 8889:localhost:8889

-where `NODE` is the Storrs HPC node where you set up the `jupyterlab` service (e.g., `cn344`).  **Again, it's critical to use the port number and node number specific to your connection on Storrs HPC.**
+where `NODE` is the Storrs HPC node where you set up the `jupyterlab` service (e.g., `cn344`).  *Again, it's critical to use the port and node numbers specific to your connection on Storrs HPC.*

 If the tunnel has been successfully set up, this should log you into Storrs HPC (after prompting you for your password).